neeraji2it/challenge-rails/README.md

 ## Submission

-Commit and push code to your forked repository and then send us a pull request.
+Commit and push code to your forked repository and then send us a pull request with your name in the title.
 We'll then review your code and get back to you!